samtes/promize/README.md

 [![Build Status](https://travis-ci.org/samtes/promiss.svg?branch=master)](https://travis-ci.org/samtes/promiss)
 # Promiss
 This is a promises sequence runner.
-It will e used to run multiple promise based functions in sequence.
+It will be used to run multiple promise based functions in sequence.

 ## Usage